This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 11. Tainan Street Art

-Finally, don’t forget to keep your eyes out for any of Tainan’s creative and alluring street art.
+Art attack!
+Don’t forget to keep your eyes out for Tainan’s creative and alluring street art.
 It is all around (from street furniture to road signs) as you roam the streets (some easier to find than others).
-There is also the Museum of Street Art that you can visit (the outdoor 3D mural reminded us a little of Super Mario).

 Whilst exploring the Anping district, we stopped for a quick snack/lunch at Anping Chou’s Delicacy (or Chou’s Shrimp Rolls) – a Tainan City institution which has been serving customers since 1965.
 We opted for two of their famous and tasty deep fried shrimp rolls, plus a pork rice noodle dish.